 "The society we live in today is constantly in a rush, with most not taking the time to stop and appreciate life.
 When we fail to pause and notice the seemingly insignificant details of the world around us, we are robbing ourselves of meaningful thoughts and introspections.
 Through my work, I hope that you will be able to touch, sense, and enjoy the everyday phenomena that we as a society so frequently overlook.

-I find solace in my process at the potter’s wheel, working hard to attempt a feeling of effortless existence in my pots.
 It is my sincere hope that by exposing the public to my visions of the simplistic and imperfect, I will encourage my observers to take some time out of their hectic routine to appreciate the beauty of the under appreciated aspects of one's daily life."

 Mike succumbed to clay’s quiet seduction in 2001 after enrolling in a wheel throwing class at Hinckley Pottery.
 Under Jill Hinckley’s tutelage, he quickly advanced from apprentice to instructor, and now has ten years experience teaching children and adults to throw pots, in community studios and privately.
 He loves throwing pots, but he loves teaching more.
 There is magic in centering a ball of clay, and alchemy in the firing of it; Mike strives for the magic.